Alcohol and diabetes

 Type 2 Diabetes is a long-term condition that causes a person's blood sugar level to become too high.

 The chances of developing diabetes may depend on a mix of your genes and your lifestyle.
 Regular drinking above the UK Chief Medical Officers’ (CMOs’) low risk guidelines increases your risk of having type 2 diabetes.1

-Diabetes is a manageable condition.
-But when it’s not well managed, it is associated with serious health complications including heart disease, stroke, blindness, kidney disease, nerve damage and amputations2.
+Type 2 diabetes is usually a manageable condition.
+But when it’s not well managed, it is associated with serious health complications including heart disease, stroke, blindness, kidney disease, nerve damage and amputations.2

 There are three main ways drinking alcohol to excess can be a factor in causing diabetes:

 Type 2 diabetes can happen when people are overweight and inactive, and may be influenced by genetic factors.
 For example, people who are an ‘apple-shape’ (with lots of fat around the abdomen) have a greater risk of developing type 2 diabetes.
 And, in the UK, people of south Asian, African-Caribbean, or black African descent are two to four times more likely to develop type 2 diabetes, compared with white people.